 CHARACTERISTICS:

-Relative to other phases, the Strategic Plan characterizes Phase 7 as "Moderate Priority" for erosion and risk of contaminated sediments reaching the river; and "High Priority" for the amount of contaminated soils and the fact that this is a high use area with public fishing access (see Strategic Plan, pp.11-12).
+Relative to other phases, the Strategic Plan characterizes Ph.
+7 as "Moderate Priority" for erosion and risk of contaminated sediments reaching the river; and "High Priority" for contaminated soil levels, as this area includes a public fishing access (see Strategic Plan, pp.11-12).
 DEQ estimates it will remove 135,800 cubic yards of mine waste-contaminated material from the site.

-Intermountain Construction Services of Butte was selected as the contractor.
-(This contractor also worked on Phases 5/6, Silver Bow Creek, and the Trestle Area in Deer Lodge.)
+Construction began in January and is proceeding on schedule (contractor is Intermountain Construction Services of Butte, who also worked on Phases 5/6, Silver Bow Creek, and the Trestle Area in Deer Lodge).
+Please observe signs and use the temporary parking area to access Racetrack Pond.
+The river, but not the floodplain, is open to public use during construction.
 CFRTAC raised numerous issues in its comments on the Phase 7 design, including the extent and location of contamination removal (reduced from previous phases); the preference for more woody debris on banks and instream; the need to monitor the river's response to lower bank designs; and more.
 CFRTAC was generally satisfied with the State's response to comments, though some issues, such as how the 100-year Channel Migration Zone is applied to determine removal boundaries, will not be considered until future phases.
+(Learn more in our Feb 2025 newsletter.)
 The State currently estimates work will be completed by October 2025.

 ESTIMATED START DATE: Was 2025.
 Now likely moved to 2026